cloudislarry/Deploying-a-Static-Website-on-AWS/README.md

 # Deploying-a-Static-Website-on-AWS
+ ## Project Overview
+ This project focuses on:
- Deploying a Static Website on S3 with error page
+    1. Hosting a static website on S3
+    2. Implementing a custom error page.

+    **